kh77/user-account-project/README.md

     - Spring boot 2.7.3
     - Maven 3+ : it should be installed before running script
     - Ms Access : Import database into MS ACCESS from this folder `database/accountsdb.accdb`
+	- Install zipkin & ELK 7.17.4
+	- Zipkin for tracing microservice -> Setup: docker run -d -p 9411:9411 openzipkin/zipkin
+	- I have ELK installed in my local but will share docker-compose later but ELK 8 have different settings
+	- Logstash will collect logs and emit to elastic search and visualize in the kibana

 ### Project Description
 - When you run frontend the login page will show the all username and password so you can use whatever you want
 - You can search only with admin credential
 - You must import database because I bind user column in the statement table

 ### Configuration for database: